Worst singularities of plane curves of given degree: Reduced plane curves

 Let $L$ be the line in $\mathbb{P}^2$ whose proper transform on $S_1$ contains the point $P_1$.
 Such a line exists and it is unique.
-By a suitable change of coordinates, I may assume that $L$ is given by $x=0$.
+By a suitable linear change of coordinates, we may assume that $L$ is given by $x=0$.
+Denote by $L^1$ the proper transform of the line $L$ on the surface $S_1$.